Clicking links below will open a full window or an

 Unless it's an

-emergency, avoid
+emergency,

-Both are disrespectful, and block personal
+enabling.
+Both are disrespectful, and can block personal

 growth;